Confined System with Rashba Coupling in Constant Magnetic Field: Solutions of energy spectrum

 Below we will see the importance of the both symmetries introduced above when we analyze two interesting cases.
 With these we underline the system behavior with respect to different limit of the magnetic field $B$.
 We start our analysis by considering the case where $B$ is strong, which is equivalent to the limit $\omega_c\gg\omega_0$, and gives the frequencies $\om^+\simeq\om_c$ and $\om^-\simeq 0$.
 These tell us that the total energy can be approximated by \beq E_{n_d}\simeq\hbar\omega_c \left(n_d\pm{1\ov2}\right) \pm \frac{1}{2}g\mu_BB \eeq where the quantum number is $n_d = 0, 1\cdots$.
 Now by scaling the energy as \beq E_{n_d} \mp \frac{1}{2}g\mu_BB \simeq\hbar\omega_c \left(n_d\pm{1\ov2}\right) =\varepsilon_{n_d} \eeq one can realize immediately that our system behaves like a harmonic oscillator in 2D (Landau problem) and for a given $n_d$ there is an infinite degeneracy of the Landau levels.
-We notice that there are type of quantum numbers $n_d+\frac{1}{2}$ and $n_d -\frac{1}{2}$, which means that we have two Hilbert spaces.
-However, both spaces are connected via a linear transformation $n=n_d+1$ that allows to move from one space to another and vice versa.
+We notice that there are {two types} of quantum numbers $n_d+\frac{1}{2}$ and $n_d -\frac{1}{2}$, which means that we have two {independent sectors of the Hilbert space}.
+However, both {sectors} are connected via a linear transformation $n=n_d+1$ that allows to move from one {sector} to another and vice versa.
 From symmetry point view, this behavior can be regarded as our system has ladder states for a discrete series representations of the algebra $su(1,1)$ labeled by $\frac{1}{2}(-\al \pm 1)$ where $\al=n_d-n_g\leq n_d$ for $\al\leq 0$.

 For weak magnetic field, which corresponds to the limit $\omega_c \ll\omega_0$, we can approximate the frequencies by $\om^+=\om^-\simeq\om_0$ and therefore write the total energy as \beq\lb{appe} E_{n_g,n_d}\simeq\hbar\omega_0\left(n_d+n_g\pm 1\right) \pm{1\ov2}g\mu_BB. \eeq To interpret this result let us rearrange it as follows \beq E_{n_g,n_d} \mp {1\ov2}g\mu_BB \simeq \hbar\omega_0\left(2\lam\pm 1\right) = \varepsilon_\lam \eeq which shows clearly that our system becomes now invariant under the algebra $su(2)$ and therefore each Landau level has a degeneracy of order $(2\lam \pm 1)$.
 Note that, here also we have two UIR of dimensions $(2\lam+1)$ and $(2\lam -1)$ for the same algebra where the transition between them can be obtained by defining $\rho=\lam-1$.
 Furthermore, from \eqref{appe} we see that we need $2(\lam_0 \pm 1) (2\lam_0 \pm 1)$ to fill the shells up to the value $\lam_0$.